hashcss/hashcss.com/src/using/index.md

 In the course of making the test case, you may even figure out the solution to your problem yourself!

+## Content Management Systems (CMS)

+We answer questions about HTML and CSS.
+We can help with any HTML and CSS that any CMS or web framework produce, but you may not be able to apply our suggested fixes.
+Knowing your CMS is up to you.

+Many CMS templates are built for flexibility and configurability, not for clean HTML and CSS.
+Building a test case is very helpful when dealing with a CMS.

 ## Pitfalls

 Avoid these behaviors to make your time in the channel go smoothly: